 The college shall not discriminate against otherwise qualified handicapped persons solely by reason of his/her handicap.
 This policy extends to persons with identified, specific learning disabilities under provision of Section 504 of the Rehabilitation Act of 1973.
 An "otherwise qualified" person is one who is able to meet all program requirements in spite of his/her disabilities.
 Students with documented disabilities are encouraged to self-disclose their disability to be eligible for reasonable classroom accommodations.
 These students should provide the Coordinator of Disability Services with the documentation of their disability, including the most recent psychological and academic testing within three years.
 The Learning Center provides the latest assistive technology as well as tutors and workshops for learning and study strategies, note-taking and organizational skills.

 For more information, contact Maureen Baldwin at (603) 524-3207 Ex.
-6770 must apply for readmission through the Admissions Office.
+6770

 Readmission to the College